 If you identify a defect after the inspection is completed, you must also record it and report it to the operator.
 If a major defect is identified, the vehicle must be repaired before it can be driven.

 Learn more about daily inspections in the Commercial vehicle operator’s safety manual or read the Highway Traffic Act requirements for daily inspections.

 Hours of service

 Ontario has limits for driving time and minimum requirements for off duty time.
-These regulations apply to all drivers who require a Commercial Vehicle Operator’s Registration (CVOR):
+These regulations apply to most drivers who require a Commercial Vehicle Operator’s Registration (CVOR):

 - You must have at least 10 hours off-duty in a day

 - You cannot drive more than 13 hours in a day